top of page

 He has led the development of new technologies for the discovery of tumor-specific targets and the engineering of target-specific receptors.
 He has discovered novel immunotherapy targets derived from previously undruggable oncoproteins and engineered CAR T cells capable of specifically killing tumor cells.

 Dr. Yarmarkovich led the discovery of cross-HLA recognition of Peptide-Centric (PC)-CAR T cells, allowing for significantly expanded application of immunotherapies.
-Collectively, the application of his efforts has resulted in a PC-CAR T cells entering first-in-class clinical trial in pediatric neuroblastoma in 2024 and a pipeline of PC-CARs being additional cancers.
+Collectively, the application of his efforts has resulted in a PC-CAR T cells entering first-in-class clinical trial in pediatric neuroblastoma in 2025 and a pipeline of PC-CARs being additional cancers.
 His work has led to the formation of two companies.
-His lab is focused on developing the next generation of immunotherapies with the goal of being able to help any cancer patient.
+He has founded two biotechnology companies and is the recipient of the STAT Wunderkind Award and the NIH Director's New Innovator Award.
+He leads a lab focused on developing the next generation of immunotherapies with the goal of being able to help any cancer patient.

 Team Members